GaryNanTie/Elegant/README.md

 The 'Super-KAN' file introduces a sparse Kolmogorov-Arnold network with superposition layers; each direct summand a version of the Kolmogorov-Arnold representation theorem.
 Super-KAN are interpretable, enjoy compositional sparsity, and have linear runtime.

+'Noken Chunking' DOI:10.13140/RG.2.2.11994.09922
+A large corpus is first partitioned into computationally manageable chunks, then Noken implicit models are used to jointly learn query-key-value embeddings on each chunk.
+To compare a pair of embeddings, we use their ability to capture semantics on each other’s training chunk, as measured by average Renyi α-entropy.
+After a bubble sort, the resulting chunk Q-K-V token embedding is used across the entire corpus for the purposes of transformer attention.